 The involvement and support of the local community is crucial to the success of any development and we are committed to working with local people, community groups, and parish and local authorities while our schemes go through the planning process.
 We aim to keep all members of the communities in which we build up to date with what is happening, what has changed and what we will be doing next − both during the planning process and after we have started construction on-site.

 A community consultation event for a proposed development in Stone Cross, East Sussex.
-In 2014 we held 158 days of community events and exhibitions and over 260 community meetings.

 I applaud your company for their continuing communication with the residents and local authorities.
 I am not certain whether this is a policy for dealing with this one site or whether your company has now moved into the era of communication requirements that we have always dreamed of but I am clear that this model, which works for all and should be upheld as that which developers should emulate, is to be applauded.
 Long may it continue to all our benefits!